London Ringways: The Highway Development Survey, 1937

 In May 1938, Sir Charles Bressey and Sir Edwin Lutyens published a Ministry of Transport report, The Highway Development Survey, 1937, which reviewed London's road needs and recommended the construction of many miles of new roads and the improvement of junctions at key congestion points.
 Amongst their proposals was the provision of a series of orbital roads around the city with the outer ones built as American-style Parkways – wide, landscaped roads with limited access and grade-separated junctions.
 These included an eastern extension of Western Avenue, which eventually became the Westway.

-Bressey's plans called for significant demolition of existing properties, that would have divided communities if they had been built.
+Bressey's plans called for significant demolition of existing properties, and the roads would have divided communities if they had been built.
 However, he reported that the average traffic speed on three of London's radial routes was 12.5 mph, and consequently their construction was essential.
-The plans stalled, as the London County Council were responsible for roads in the capital, and could not find adequate funding.
+The plans stalled, for the London County Council was responsible for roads in the capital, and could not find adequate funding.

 County of London Plan and Greater London Plan, 1940s

 One of Abercrombie's proposed inner ring roads, as shown in the 1945 Ministry of Information documentary film The Proud City.

 The Ringway plan had developed from early schemes prior to the Second World War through Sir Patrick Abercrombie's County of London Plan, 1943 and Greater London Plan, 1944.
 One of the topics that Abercrombie's two plans had examined was London's traffic congestion, and The County of London Plan proposed a series of ring roads labelled A to E to help remove traffic from the central area.

 Even in a war-ravaged city with large areas requiring reconstruction, the building of the two innermost rings, A and B, would have involved considerable demolition and upheaval.
 The cost of the construction works needed to upgrade the existing London streets and roads to dual carriageway or motorway standards was considered significant; the A ring would have displaced 5,300 families.
-Because of post-war funding shortages, Abercrombie's plans were not intended to be carried out immediately.
-They were intended to be gradually built over the next 30 years.
+Because of post-war funding shortages, Abercrombie's plans were intended to be gradually built over the next 30 years.
 The subsequent austerity period meant that very little of his plan was carried out.
-The A Ring was formally cancelled by Clement Attlee's Labour government in May 1950.
+The A Ring was cancelled by Clement Attlee's Labour government in May 1950.
 After 1951, the County of London focused on improving existing roads rather than Abercrombie's proposals.